-Resource type provides link to set of tasks that can run on the group of resources.
-It can also be used to define metrics interface (which is linked to the sensory information) and command interface which allows you to abstract actual actuators implementation (see later).
-With most of the IoT platforms, you would find a ResourceType called a “template”, since they refer to this sort of modeling as a way to model different device categories using the same JSON template.
+With most of the IoT platforms, you would find a ResourceType to be called a “template”, since they refer to this sort of modeling as a way to model different device categories using the same JSON template.
 In our case, we use a template in the rules context.
 More importantly, our abstraction allows to model both “object templating” together with rules associations, as described further.

 Provisioning API allows you to associate metadata with resource.
 Resources are either discovered by Waylay (as soon as data is pushed towards Waylay Broker) or you can as well create them using REST call.
 Next to the resource CRUD related calls, waylay also allows you to create ResourceType entities, and let you link resource to a type using metadata (please see example below).
-As soon as a resource is linked to the resource type, all metadata values of that type are intehered for that resource.
+As soon as a resource is linked to the resource type, all metadata values of that type are inherited for that resource.
 Resource can still overwrite any specific attribute in its metadata model.
-Let’s see how this work in practice:

 Resource type configuration